 The University may grant admission by exception to a limited number of the applicants admitted as first-time freshmen.
 Students admitted by exception will be required to enroll in courses to immediately remedy pre-college curriculum deficiencies.

-Additional information and definition of approved units is available from the Office of Admissions or from guidance counselors or principals in Kentucky high schools.
+Additional information and the definition of approved units is available from the Office of Admissions or from guidance counselors or principals in Kentucky high schools.

 Applying for Admission